 While being stuck indoors may have reduced our activity levels, studies have found that staying physically active can help to not only improve your mood, but it can also reduce stress, both of which can help to prevent stress eating (1).

-Thankfully, there are plenty of free streaming workouts available online, and thanks to the current times, they allow you to be active in a number of ways right in your living room.
+Thankfully, there are plenty of free streaming workouts available online, and thanks to current times, they allow you to be active in a number of ways right in your living room.

 With the current COVID-19 pandemic, you may find yourself trying to process your emotions by rummaging through the kitchen cabinet.
 However, this can cause you more harm than good in the long run.
 Thankfully, the aforementioned tips may help you prevent stress eating and even improve other aspects of your health.